goldstrike77/ansible-role-linux-prometheus/README.md

     node_cpu_seconds_total{cpu="0",mode="user"} 22442.72

 ## Alerting
 The Alertmanager receives alerts from Prometheus servers and turns them into notifications.
-Notifications can include email, chat applications such as Wechat.
+Notifications can include email, chat applications such as WeChat.
 The Alertmanager does more than blindly turn alerts into notifications on a one-to-one basis.
 Related alerts can be aggregated into one notification, throttled to reduce message storms, and different routing and notification outputs can be configured for each of your different teams.
 Alerts can also be silenced, perhaps to snooze an issue you are already aware of in advance when you know maintenance is scheduled.

 ## Visualization
 It is recommended that you use Grafana for dashboards.
 It has a wide variety of features, including official support for Prometheus as a data source.
 It can produce a wide variety of dashboards.